Your Active New West Public Engagement

 Aquatic facilities are vital to a vibrant community.
 More often than not, the age of a building may start the conversation about replacement or renovation but changes in the community are a much greater motivation for action.
 By starting with a survey and public engagement process, we helped to create a shared vision for the future of community recreation in New Westminster.

-Our +Design team was engaged to plan, lead and facilitate a public engagement process with members of the community and over 20 stakeholder groups regarding the renewal of the Canada Games Pool and the Centennial Community Centre.
+We were engaged to plan, lead and facilitate a public engagement process with members of the community and over 20 stakeholder groups regarding the renewal of the Canada Games Pool and the Centennial Community Centre.
 This engagement was supported by a custom project identity to give the process a consistent and professional look and feel.